Software Project Rescue: Notary.io

 The situation

 Three problems compounded: session stability under load, infrastructure that did not scale gracefully, and UX gaps in the notarization workflow itself.
-On top of those, the platform faced compliance and certification requirements that came with serving regulated transactions at scale.
+On top of those came the compliance and certification requirements of serving regulated transactions at scale.
 The brief was to stabilize the product and get the spend under control at the same time.

 What we built

-On stability, the work eliminated the session-drop class of bug that had been the single largest reliability gap.
+The first target was the session-drop class of bug, the single largest reliability gap on the platform.
+That work eliminated it.
 Sessions now run uninterrupted through the full notarization flow.

 Outcome